Emergency Operations Center

 Floor Wardens: Provide first aid for injuries and coordinate transport of injured to available medical facilities.

-Public Affairs: Assist with dissemination of emergency public information to the law school community.
+Communications and Marketing: Assist with dissemination of emergency public information to the law school community.

-Registration and Academic Records Office and Student Affairs: Assist students during the emergency; keep track of student status; answer parent inquiries; and coordinate student volunteers wishing to assist with non-hazardous emergency tasks.
+Registrar's Office and Student Affairs: Assist students during the emergency; keep track of student status; answer parent inquiries; and coordinate student volunteers wishing to assist with non-hazardous emergency tasks.

 - Personnel: Assist in tracking law school staff during the emergency.